TheEucatastrophe/starwardodyssey/SRD/origins.md

 **You Get:**
 - **Branded jump suit**.
 - **Crash Helmet**. +1 AP, breaks after being Hit.
 - **Sponsored Skimmer**.
-A narrow single-seat spacecraft with a long under-fin scoop, which is propelled by the energy of a star's accretion disk.
+A narrow single-seat spacecraft, with a long under-fin scoop, which is propelled by the energy of a star's accretion disk.

 | 1d6 | How did you personalise your skimmer? |
 |------|------|